tensorflow/minigo/RESULTS.md

 objective measurement.
 Similarly, while we were able to notch some wins against KGS dan players, it was hard to tell if we were still making progress.
 This led to our continued twiddling of settings and general sense of frustration.
-The ladder weakness continued strong all the way to the very end, around generation v280, when our prerelease cluster expired.
+The ladder weakness continued strong all the way to the very end, around model v280, when our prerelease cluster expired.

 On the whole, we did feel pretty good about having answered some of the